GNU epsilon -- an extensible programming language

 As a less obvious consequence of our design, side-effecting transforms provide for another interesting opportunity: a simple way of performing a \textit{code analysis} is to implement a trivial transform procedure returning its parameters unchanged \textit{while recoding data in some global structure}, possibly a global table with handles (\SECTION\ref{handle-introduction}) as keys.
 Transforms actually returning modified code might also store their parameters somewhere or simply record the relation between transformed an untransformed code\footnote{A practical problem of the current implementation which makes debugging difficult is the lack of a reverse mapping from code to its original untransformed form and ultimately to its the s-expression concrete syntax and source location.
 Solving this problem requires some care in writing transform, parsing and expression-expansion procedures, so that when an expression is built from others, its origin is somehow recorded in a graph.
 A linguistic extension to somehow automate this tracing process might be appropriate.} in some global structure, available for later debugging or analysis.

-Transforms also appear a convenient way to run some \textit{optimizations} in which expressions are rewritten into more efficient versions.
-As a first ``low-hanging fruit'' we plan to use some heuristic search algorithm such as hill-climbing to search the neighborhood of an expression for operationally-equivalent but faster versions. \\ \\ We are finally ready to present some of the code in the \textit{Transforms} section.
+Transforms are also a convenient way to run some \textit{optimizations} rewriting expressions into more efficient versions.
+As a first ``low-hanging fruit'' we plan to use some \textit{heuristic search} algorithm such as hill-climbing to search the neighborhood of an expression for operationally-equivalent but faster versions. \\ \\ We are finally ready to present some of the code in the \textit{Transforms} section.
 At around 150 lines the code is quite short and also very uniform, often present in three just slightly different versions because of the three entities to manage.

 The global lists of transform names to be applied in order are simple boxed global variables: